kisonecat/chart/API.md

 "Progress" is a pairing between worksheets and learners.

-A charrt is promising to store progress for all its users, and lists of worksheets for its courses.
+A chart is promising to store progress for all its users, and lists of worksheets for its courses.

 # What is a worksheet?